-Richards practiced law until 1899.
-He was elected a Bencher of the Law Society of Manitoba, serving from 1883 to 1886, and was treasurer of the Society for many years.
-In 1896 he was appointed Queen’s Counsel.
 He was elected to the Winnipeg City Council in 1896 and served for three years.
 In 1899 he was appointed Puisne Judge of the Court of King’s Bench for Manitoba.
 In 1906 he became Puisne Judge of the Court of Appeal.
 He was for some years a member and then chairman of the Board of License Commissioners for the Winnipeg district.
 As a member of the Board of Grain Commissioners he was instrumental in formulating the Grain Act of 1901.
-He was appointed to the Manitoba Court of King’s Bench, and on 23 July 1906, when the Court of Appeal was formed, he was made a Judge.
+He was appointed to the Manitoba Court of King’s Bench and, on 23 July 1906, when the Court of Appeal was formed, he was made a Judge.

 He died at Winnipeg on 28 May 1917.

 Birth registrations, Manitoba Vital Statistics.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.